Amiton7/Tri-Bench/README.md

 # Tri-Bench

-Code and data for **Tri-Bench: Stress-testing VLM spatial reasoning under camera tilt and object interference** (AAAI 2026 TrustAgent workshop).
+Official Repo for **Tri-Bench: Stress-testing VLM spatial reasoning under camera tilt and object interference** (AAAI 2026 TrustAgent workshop).

+Paper Link: (to be provided)

+## Description
+The benchmark provides concrete data for stress-testing how capable are Vision Language Models (VLMs) when it comes to raw spatial reasoning skills.
+The stress-test we used here consists of six relative spatial reasoning Questions.
+The dataset is open under the mentioned licence, to be used for various different analyses in the future.

 ## Layout